mynssemM/mynssemM/README.md

 I'm a passionate PHP developer.
 Welcome to my GitHub profile! 🚀

-- 🔭 I’m currently working Currently, I'm not involved in any specific projects.
+- 🔭 Currently, I'm not involved in any specific projects.
 - 🌱 I’m currently learning PHP
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about PHP